Set Anchor Tags to Mark the Fields with SignNow

 Choose a better solution

-How anchor-tag placement works online
+How anchor-tag field placement works in practice

 Collect signatures